shubhattin/os-config/linux/arch/CLI.md

 #### Updating `/etc/pacman.d/mirrorlist`

 If you are facing problems with mirrors.
-You could use `reflector` for this via.
+You could use `reflector` for this via `sudo pacman -S reflector`.
 Save the output to mirrorlist file but also keep backup of previous file.
 `sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak`

 ```bash